amplience/dc-demostore-core/README.md

 ## Requesting an Amplience Demo Store Environment

-If you already have a Dynamic Content and Dynamic Media instance, you can skip to the [next step](#fork--deploy-dc-demostore-core).
+This application is setup to run with a predefined Amplience account structure to have all of the capabilities and organisational requirements to showcase capabilities effectively.

 This section assumes you are already an Amplience partner, customer, or internal Amplience team member with access to the Amplience Support Center.
 IF the answer to any one of these is yes, [go here for instructions on requesting a Demo Store Environment](docs/DemoEnvironmentRequest.md)

+If you already have a Dynamic Content and Dynamic Media instance, you can skip to the [next step](#fork--deploy-dc-demostore-core).

 ## Fork & Deploy `dc-demostore-core`